How to Exercise Like an NFL Pro

 You don't need to lift as much weight as a football player to build muscle.
-At the peak of his NFL career, Griffin was bench pressing about 485 pounds.
+At the peak of his NFL career, Torrie Griffin, a former defensive lineman for the Tennessee Titans and a certified personal trainer, was bench-pressing about 485 pounds.
 A more realistic goal if you're not a pro is probably in the range of 150 to 175 pounds, Griffin says.

-Go for 1 to 3 sets of 6 to 15 reps each, but don't kill yourself.
-"Don't train to failure," Rubin advises.
-"When you get through with a set, know that you've got maybe two to three reps left in you."
+"When you get through with a set, know that you've got maybe two to three reps left in you," says Barry Rubin, head strength and conditioning coach for the Kansas City Chiefs.
 If you train too hard, it can take a week or more for your body to recover, he says.

 Rubin recommends gradually adding weight and reps each week for 3 weeks until you reach your limit.
 Then back off with lighter weights and lower reps during the fourth week to give your body a chance to recover.